Which European Airlines Allow Dogs in the Cabin in 2023?

 Scandinavian Airlines or SAS is the joint flag-carrier for Denmark, Norway and Sweden, i.e. all of Scandinavia.
 Pets are allowed to travel in the cabin on SAS flights, as well as in the hold.

-It is recommended to book your pet within 24 hours of your own booking, in case you need to change flights, and a document is required to be completed in advance, except for on domestic flights.
+It is recommended to book your pet within 24 hours of your own booking, in case you need to change flights.
+A document is required to be completed in advance, except for on domestic flights.

 Click here for the full pet policy.